wahyu-adi-n/vehicle-attribute-recognizer/README.md

-# This is Project for Vehicle Attribute Recognition using Ensemble Deep Transfer Learning
+# This is Project for Vehicle Attribute Recognition using Deep Learning